Dr. Wong with Mr. Eugene Loh

 Science essentially deals with the physical phenomena.
 As humans live with the physical body on the physical Earth, there are many physical phenomena that can inconvenience their daily living.
 These phenomena are generally referred to as “natural phenomena”, such as floods, droughts, hurricanes, volcanic activities, and earthquakes.
 Humans generally do not have control over these phenomena.
 Hence, when these phenomena occur and have inconvenienced their daily living, these phenomena are referred to as “natural disasters”.
 In an effort to make their daily living better and not to be “randomly” inconvenienced by these natural disasters, they have set out to understand these natural phenomena.

 Assuming that these natural phenomena only occur under certain physical conditions, then there must be natural physical laws that govern their occurrences.
 Science is the discipline which endeavors to find out these physical laws.
 After these laws are known, engineering is the discipline which applies the scientific knowledge so that the humans’ daily living is less disrupted by the natural phenomena.
 Over the past thousands of years, undoubtedly, the scientific knowledge has increased by leaps and bounds.
-As a consequence, the occurrences of many of these natural phenomena can been predicted, and the negative side-effects can been prevented.
+As a consequence, the occurrences of many of these natural phenomena can be predicted, and the negative side-effects can be prevented.

 While the scientific knowledge is known to humans, it is not shared among all humans.
 While some humans have benefited from the scientific knowledge and are living really comfortable physical lives, many others are still living precarious lives that are subjected to the side-effects of natural phenomena.
 As the benefits of the scientific knowledge are not shared, the gap between the haves and have nots has widened to a historical high.
 Indeed, while the scientific knowledge has advanced, the humaneness has not.